DeloitteAU/react-habitat/README.md

 </html>
 ```

-When you view this page you will see a instance of `SomeReactComponent` automatically rendered in the div's
+When you view this page you will see an instance of `SomeReactComponent` automatically rendered in the div's
 place.
 In fact, you can add as many as you like and it will render multiple instances.

 For example.
 This is perfectly valid.